spirosmastorakis/ndnSIM-development/docs/source/fw.rst

 Forwarding Strategies
 =====================

-ndnSIM provides simple ways to experiment with custom Interest/Data forwarding strategies.
+ndnSIM through its integration with NFD provides simple ways to experiment with the custom Interest/Data forwarding strategies of NFD.

-A new forwarding strategy can be implement completely different processing or override just specific actions/events of the :ndnsim:`forwarding strategy interface <ndn::ForwardingStrategy>`.
+A new forwarding strategy can be implement completely different processing or override just specific actions/events of the :nfd:`forwarding strategy interface <ForwardingStrategy>`.
+NFD offers the maximum flexibility by allowing per-namespace selection of each specific forwarding strategy.

-Please refer to :ndnsim:`API documentation <ndn::ForwardingStrategy>` of the forwarding strategy interface, which lists all default actions/events.
+Please refer to :nfd:`API documentation <ForwardingStrategy>` of the forwarding strategy interface, which lists all default actions/events.
+For a more detailed specification, you can read `NFD Developer's Guide <http://named-data.net/wp-content/uploads/2014/07/NFD-developer-guide.pdf>`_, section 5.

+It should be noted here that each custom forwarding strategy file has to be added under the daemon/fw/ directory of NFD and also be listed in the available-strategies source file.
+Moreover, the strategy choice helper has to be installed in the nodes in order to choose the desirable default or custom forwarding strategy.

 Available forwarding strategies
 +++++++++++++++++++++++++++++++